silexlabs/silexlabs.org/services.md

 title: Activités proposées par Silex Labs
 layout: page
 lang: en

 ---
 Here is a list of the services provided by [Silex Labs](https://www.silexlabs.org/silexlabs/ "Silex Labs non profit organization") to open source communities.

 The services provided by Silex Labs to open source communities are provided for free.
-To attend the events though, you might need to</span> [be a member]( https://www.silexlabs.org/silexlabs/join/  "Join Silex Labs").
+To attend the events though, you might need to [be a member](https://www.silexlabs.org/silexlabs/join/  "Join Silex Labs").

 ## A flow of events